-United Incandescent and Electric Ltd.
+United Incandescent Lamps and Electricity Ltd.

 The age of dualism